oVirt/ovirt-site/source/engine/engine-development-environment.html.md

 #### Enable DEBUG log - Runtime change, no restart

-Using the [JMX Support](OVirt Engine Development Environment#JMX_Support) you can interact with the logging bean and it change in runtime:
+Using the [JMX Support](OVirt Engine Development Environment#JMX_Support) you can interact with the logging bean and change it in runtime:

 *   adding loggers
-*   modifying loggers log level
+*   modifying logger's log level

 **Example open all `org.ovirt.engine.core` to debug:**